Thu, 4 Jun 2026 · LIVE

 Earthquake of magnitude 4.5 strikes Myanmar

-An earthquake of magnitude 4.5 struck Myanmar on Sunday at 08:17 am, according to the National Centre for Seismology.
+An earthquake of magnitude 4.5 struck Myanmar on late Wednesday night, as per a statement by the National Center for Seismology.

 Myanmar is vulnerable to hazards from moderate and large magnitude earthquakes and tsunamis along its long coastline.
 Myanmar is wedged between four tectonic plates (the Indian, Eurasian, Sunda, and Burma plates) that interact in active geological processes.